browserengineering/book/book/styles.md

-Since we're already mucking around with `InlineLayout`, let's also modify it to look up the font size, weight, and style information via CSS instead of using the `style`, `weigth`, and `size` fields on `InlineLayout`:
+Since we're already mucking around with `InlineLayout`, let's also modify it to look up the font size, weight, and style information via CSS instead of using the `style`, `weight`, and `size` fields on `InlineLayout`:

 ::: {.todo}
 How do we resolve percentage values for nodes?
-And the `font-size` needs to be converted from pixels to points.[^72ppi]
+And the `font-size` needs to be converted from pixels to points.
 :::
+[^72ppi]

-[^72ppi]: Normally you think of points as a physical length unit (one
-    72^nd^ of an inch) and pixels as a digital unit (dependent on the screen) but in CSS, the conversion is fixed at exactly 75% (or 96 pixels per inch) because that was once a common screen resolution.
+[^72ppi]: Normally you think of points as a physical length unit (one 72^nd^ of an inch) and pixels as a digital unit (dependent on the screen) but in CSS, the conversion is fixed at exactly 75% (or 96 pixels per inch) because that was once a common screen resolution.
 This might seem weird, but [OS internals][why-72] are equally bizarre, let alone the fact that a traditional typesetters' point is [one 72.27^th^ of an inch][why-7227].

 [why-72]: https://tonsky.me/blog/font-size/
 [why-7227]: https://tex.stackexchange.com/questions/200934/why-does-a-tex-point-differ-from-a-desktop-publishing-point